 The Organization was organized pursuant to the General Nonprofit Corporation Law of the State of California.
-The Association has been recognized by the Internal Revenue Service as an organization that is exempt from federal income taxes under Section 501(c)(3) of the Internal Revenue Code.
-The Association has also been recognized by the California Franchise Tax Board as an organization that is exempt from California franchise and income taxes under Section 23701d of the California Revenue and Taxation Code and has qualified for the welfare exemption from certain general county real and personal property taxes.
+The Organization has been recognized by the Internal Revenue Service as an organization that is exempt from federal income taxes under Section 501(c)(3) of the Internal Revenue Code.
+The Organization has also been recognized by the California Franchise Tax Board as an organization that is exempt from California franchise and income taxes under Section 23701d of the California Revenue and Taxation Code and has qualified for the welfare exemption from certain general county real and personal property taxes.
 However, the Organization is subject to income taxes on any net income that is derived from a trade or business, regularly carried on, and not in furtherance of the purposes for which it was granted exemption.
 No income tax provision has been recorded as the net income, if any, from any unrelated trade or business, in the opinion of management, is not material to the financial statements taken as a whole.

 Tax positions taken related to the Organization's tax exempt status, unrelated business activities taxable income and deductibility of expenses and other miscellaneous tax positions have been reviewed, and management is of the opinion that material positions taken by the Organization would more likely than not be sustained by examination.
-Accordingly, the Organization has not recorded an income tax liability for uncertain tax benefits as of December 31, 2011 or as of December 31, 2012.
-As of December 31, 2012, the Organization's tax years ended December 31, 2009 through December 31, 2012 remain subject to examination in the United States federal tax jurisdiction and the tax years ended December 31, 2008 through December 31, 2012 remain subject to examination in the California state tax jurisdiction.
+Accordingly, the Organization has not recorded an income tax liability for uncertain tax benefits as of December 31, 2013 or as of December 31, 2012.
+As of December 31, 2013, the Organization's tax years ended December 31, 2010 through December 31, 2013 remain subject to examination in the United States federal tax jurisdiction and the tax years ended December 31, 2009 through December 31, 2013 remain subject to examination in the California state tax jurisdiction.
+Management has concluded that no reserve for uncertain tax positions is required as of December 31, 2013 or 2012, and no material change is anticipated in the twelve months following the year ended December 31, 2013.